DAAP Student FAQs

 - There could also be implications for students who receive financial aid.
 In some cases, student loans may become due during a gap period.

 - Choosing not to enroll may impact how connected a student is to opportunities that arise within a program including internships, co-ops, and other unique learning prospects.
 A student should consider if they can come to terms with watching their peers continue to progress in their programs while they are taking a break.

 - While online learning is not most students’ first choice, it does open a whole new experience and skill set that will only become in greater demand as our world continues to evolve to more and more digital experiences.
 A student could consider embracing this situation to develop new skills and examples of resilience and flexibility that could better position them for opportunities in the future.

-Will DAAP continue online course instruction beyond Spring Semester 2021?
+Will DAAP continue online course instruction beyond Summer Semester 2021?